HenningSchaar/lavina-doc/0_Header.md

 \section*{Abstract}

-The motion of a flock of bird is a common phenomenon in nature, which can be seen in other organisms such as schools of fish or herds of land animals.
+The motion of a flock of birds is a common phenomenon in nature, which can be seen in other organisms such as schools of fish or herds of land animals.
 A flock can be understood as a particle system which operates under certain rules which result in complex behaviour.
 One way to model this behaviour in computer sciences is to model the paths of each bird or particle individually.
 Lavina is a such a model, with the added functionality of sound synthesis for each particle which is then represented in acoustic space.
 Composers may use Lavina to create a timeline for parameter changes to the flocking behaviour as well as the sound generation to create novel compositions with unexpected outcomes while retaining artistic control over the final performance.

 \justifying